 Throughout its 80 year history, Palau Community College has been committed to improving the lives of people in Palau and the Micronesian region through its educational programs and training services.
-Today, this determination is stronger than ever as our 2008-2012 Catalog clearly states our Vision Statement, Mission Statement, and outlines numerous disciplines and hundred of courses that are offered at PCC.
+Today, this determination is stronger than ever as our 2012-2016 Catalog clearly states our Vision Statement, Mission Statement, Unifying Principles, Learning Outcomes, and outlines numerous disciplines and hundred of courses that are offered at PCC.

 What began as a small trade school in the 1920's has today expanded to become one of the region's choice post-secondary institutions, offering high quality academic programs as well as training in vocational fields to students from the Pacific region.
-Today your Palau Community College now serves students from Japan, China, Philippines, Taiwan, Korea, New Zealand, USA, Africa, Bangladesh, Nepal, Sri Lanka, Solomon Islands, in addition to students from Guam, Commonwealth of the Northern Mariana Islands, Federated States of Micronesia, Marshall Islands, and of course students from Palau.
+Today your Palau Community College now serves students from the United States of America, Japan, Republic of China, Republic of the Philippines, Korea, People's Republic of China, New Zealand, Africa, Bangladesh, Nepal, Sri Lanka, Solomon Islands, in addition to students from Guam, Commonwealth of the Northern Mariana Islands, Federated States of Micronesia, Republic of the Marshall Islands, and of course Republic of Palau.
 Moreover, in its unrelenting pursuit of quality education, Palau Community College has teamed up with San Diego State University in California to offer "non-traditional" online curriculum which opens up a world of opportunities for students to now pursue college degrees far beyond the standard two-year community college associate degree.

-While we are proud of our institution's notable accomplishments over the decades, we remain grounded in our foremost belief which is to fulfill our students' educational and training needs.
+While we are proud of our institution's notable accomplishments over the decades, we remain grounded in our foremost belief, which is to fulfill our students' educational and training needs.
 Thus, whether your goal is to pursue a college degree, obtain occupational training, or acquire a new skill, we welcome the challenge to serve you.